kaibrach/machine-learning/bayesian-linear-regression/README.md

-**Hint**: For running the script on Google Colab, uncomment the top line and run all cells Ctrl+F9.
+**Hint**: For running the script on Google Colab, add the following statement in a cell at the top of the notebook an run all cells Ctrl+F9.
 ```
 !wget --no-check-certificate --content-disposition https://raw.githubusercontent.com/kaibrach/machine-learning/master/bayesian-linear-regression/bayesian_linear_regression_util.py
 ```